Vietnam.vn - Nền tảng quảng bá Việt Nam

 Fragile bones

 When it comes to bones, most of us think of calcium.
-This is not surprising because strong bones need adequate calcium.
-In fact, protein plays an equally important role.
+This is not surprising because strong bones need to be provided with enough calcium.
+But in fact, protein plays an equally important role.

 About 50% of bone volume is protein.
 Therefore, protein plays an extremely important role in bone health.
 If you do not consume enough protein, your bones will be more susceptible to fracture.